albfan/RedmineJavaCLI/userguide.md

 #127  Feature  In Progress  High      (not assigned)  3 days ago  New subject
 #126  Feature  In Progress  High      John Doe        6 days ago  This is a new issue.
 {% endhighlight %}
-**Remark:** Have you noticed the quotation marks encapsulating `"In Progress"`?
+**Note:** Have you noticed the quotation marks encapsulating `"In Progress"`?
 Use these to escape values with whitespaces.
 Feel free to skip them for simple values, such as `High`.

 ##Protips
-Although the `help` command is pretty straightforward, here some pro tips for you.
+Although the `help` command is pretty straightforward, here are some pro tips for you.

 ###Open issue in default browser.
 This tool is intended as an enhancement rather than a replacement of the Redmine web solution.
 So there are good reasons to use both in parallel.
 To make this as convenient as possible for you, there is the `open` command, which opens a specified issue in your default browser for you.